Kinski

 Kinski's Don't Climb On And Take The Holy Water (Strange Attractors, 2004) is an album built around the 29-minute monolith The Misprint in the Gutenberg Print Shop.
 Its space bleeps simply extends for an eternity the Syd Barrett's cosmic riffs of the first Pink Floyd album.
 After soaring in a raga-like crescendo, the music implodes (13 minutes from the end).
 It takes eight minutes for the decline to stop, and then it's only to launch into a chaos of distortions a` la Astronomy Domine.
 The concept of expanding the spacetime dimension of Pink Floyd's early work is intriguing, but this suite is too derivative.

 The other songs are mostly filler.
-The subliminal noises of Crepes the Cheap, the cingulate nightmare of Bulky Knit Cheerleader Sweater, There's Nothing Sexy about Time are (instrumental) songs built out of sound effects.
+The subliminal noises of Crepes the Cheap, the armored nightmare of Bulky Knit Cheerleader Sweater, There's Nothing Sexy about Time are (instrumental) songs built out of sound effects.

 While no less redundant, Alpine Static (Sub Pop, 2005) was at least played with a modicum of brainy finesse.
 Hot Stenographer, Hiding Drugs in the Temple and The Snowy Parts of Scandinavia recycle old cliches of semi-stoner music.
 Thankfully, amid all the formulaic riffage Kinski also indulges in a few moments of uncontrolled creativity, the eight-minute The Party Which You Know Will Be Heavy and Passed Out on Your Lawn.
 Each, though, is twice longer than its contents would have granted.